 - Be Careful What You Wish For: Forms most of the plot, with many mistakes caused by the children making impulsive wishes or not considering the full consequences.

-- Chance Activation: While everyone tries to figure out how to open the door, the baby is playing with the lock.
+- Chance Activation: In the film, while everyone tries to figure out how to open the door, the baby is playing with the lock.
 The door swings open.

 - Digging to China: The children find the Psammead when they are trying to dig a hole to Australia.